heyuanmni/heyuanmni.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student in the Biological Engineering Department at MIT.

-I graduated *Summa Cum Laude* from UC Berkeley in May 2024 with Bachelor of Arts degrees in Molecular and Cell Biology and Data Science, as well as a Bachelor of Science degree in Business Administration.
-As a biologist, I was mostly trained as a biochemist and an immunologist.

-Financial markets often overlook critical issues due to inadequate funding incentives.
-This is evident in the underfunding of, for example, novel antibiotic discovery and tuberculosis vaccine development, despite their critical need.
-My research seeks to address these broader problems.
-I aim to leverage basic scientific advances to challenge existing assumptions and develop viable financing models for underserved disease indications.

-From here, I am broadly interested in two areas of research: (i) understanding and exploring the natural systems at the co-evolution interface between mammalian hosts, bacteria, and bacteriophages to guide therapeutic and vaccine development, and (ii) understanding immunological aging to advance pan-immune rejuvenation strategies.
-Inspired by the simplicity of molecular machines in the prokaryotic metagenome, I'm also interested in discovering new biology in the metagenomic "dark matter" through computational mining and wet lab validation.
+I am a PhD student in the Department of Biological Engineering at MIT, with a background in molecular biology, immunology, and artificial intelligence.
+My research focuses on leveraging AI to advance functional genomics, particularly through high-content imaging techniques, such as a technique named [optical pooled screening](https://doi.org/10.1016/j.cell.2019.09.016).
+I specialize in applying AI-driven image analysis to unravel the complex interactions between hosts and microbes, such as those occurring within phagosomes.

+My academic interests are twofold: (i) exploring the co-evolutionary dynamics among mammalian hosts, bacteria, and bacteriophages to inform the development of novel therapeutics and vaccines; and (ii) employing AI methodologies to delve into the less-charted territories of cell biology, aiming to shed light on previously elusive cellular processes.

 # 🔥 News
 - *2024.08*: &nbsp;🎉🎉 I started at MIT as a PhD student!

 # 📝 Publications

+## 🧬 Molecular Tool Development

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">Communications Biology</div><img src='images/DCIP.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">